 There, you can click on the plus icon (+) to add a new widget.

-You can pick the Custom Facebook Feed widget from the options to display your Facebook events calendar on your website sidebar.
+You can pick the Custom Facebook Feed widget from the options to display your Facebook calendar widget on your website sidebar.

 And that’s it!

 We hope this article helped you learn how to display a Facebook events calendar on your website.
 Using Custom Facebook Feed Pro, you can have an events calendar for your site in just a few clicks.